UPchieve/web/README.md

 - find and open upchieve-native/platforms/ios/UPchieve.xworkspace
 - xcode->preferences -> accounts tab. add/plus icon (bottom left). on your upchieve account, verify that under teams is "Upchieve, Inc". close. (if it's not there, you need to be added as dev)
 - Click on "UPchieve" in folder view on left, then "Signing" tab. select team -> "Upchieve" (for both dev and release sections?)
-- Build settings -> search "signing", change to "release" to "iOS developer"
+- Build settings -> search "signing", "basic" blue tab to "all", change to "release" to "iOS developer"

+#### Releasing
+- Bump version in package.json
+- `npm run release-ios`
+- Xcode:
+  - Product -> Archive
+    - Validate app
+      - Check upload symbols to Apple (or don't, doesn't matter a ton)
+      - Automatically manage signing
+      - Next until Validate
+    - Distribute app
+      - iOS app store
+      - Upload
+      - Check upload symbols to Apple (or don't, doesn't matter a ton)
+      - Automatically manage signing
+      - Upload

 #### Problem solving
 If `npm run local-ios` errors about `'xcodebuild' requires xcode`, run: